-- For partnerships, performance and impact.
-For partnerships, performance review and reporting will continue through existing arrangements.
-Individual partners have their own reporting and governance processes.
-It is important to review the process as well as its outcomes and impact.
+- review strategy, performance and impact: for partnerships, performance review and reporting will continue to take place through existing arrangements.
+Individual partners will have their own reporting and governance processes.
+It is important to review the strategic commissioning process as well as its outcomes and impact.
 This allows future improvements to be identified and put in place.
 Consider how to get feedback about how well services are meeting needs and preferences.
-Opinions should be sought from: people using services, their families, communities and providers.
-Findings and conclusions developed in Review can be shared with other CJPs to spread learning. - review new and existing strategic outcomes.
-Before beginning a new planning cycle or strategy, review strategic outcomes (national and local) to identify whether newer developments or information mean they should be updated.
+Opinions sought should include: people using services, their families, communities and providers.
+Findings and conclusions developed in Review can be shared with other CJPs to spread learning. - review new and existing strategic outcomes: before beginning a new planning cycle or strategy, review strategic outcomes (national and local) to identify whether newer developments or information mean they should be updated.
 This should include current and expected changes and their possible impact on the ability of partners to deliver on local priorities.
-This ensures that partnerships remain clear on what they are trying to achieve strategically and that the supporting content in commissioning strategies (CJOIPs) stays valid and up to date.
+This ensures that Partnerships remain clear on what they are trying to achieve strategically and that the supporting content in commissioning strategies (CJOIPs) stays valid and up to date.